TheDS/srcds-nx/README.md

 * Source SDK Base 2013 Multiplayer Mods
 * Team Fortress 2

+Building
+---
+Open the srcds-nx Xcode project and build the srcds-cli scheme.
+Alternatively, from a terminal, run `xcodebuild` in the directory containing the project.

 Installation and Usage
 ---
-For binary downloads and usage instructions, see: https://forums.alliedmods.net/showthread.php?t=158240
+Binaries may be obtained from the [Releases](https://github.com/TheDS/srcds-nx/releases) page.
+For usage instructions and support, see: https://forums.alliedmods.net/showthread.php?t=158240